Undergraduate Catalog

 Counseling

 Student Counseling Center staff offer culturally sensitive, professional mental health services for students experiencing personal and academic concerns.
-Counseling is available to all undergraduate, graduate, and law students.
-Appointments with the Student Counseling staff are free of charge.
+Counseling (psychotherapy) is available to all undergraduate, graduate, and law students.
+Appointments with the Student Counseling Center staff are free of charge.
 Staff include licensed mental health professionals and advanced master's and doctoral trainees.

 Health Promotion and Wellness